To watch a TV interview about Get Savvy, please click here:

 Media and press contact: Call 415-306-3889 or connect via e-mail here

 Kathleen Buckstaff is an award-winning author, columnist, performance artist, cartoonist and photographer.
-She currently writes for The Huffington Post and wrote regularly for the Los Angeles Times and The Arizona Republic.
-Kathleen performed her one-woman play to sold-out theatres in CA, AZ and NYC and expanded the play into a book called The Tiffany Box, a memoir which was honored in 2013 as a USA BEST BOOK AWARDS finalist.
+Within two weeks of Get Savvy’s release (May 2017), it was listed as the #1 HOT NEW RELEASE on Amazon in five categories, including Parenting Teen Girls, Abuse Self-Help, Health Teaching Materials, and mothers around the country began hosting “It’s time to Get Savvy parties” for mothers and teens.
+Kathleen currently writes for The Huffington Post and wrote regularly for the Los Angeles Times and The Arizona Republic.
+In 2010, Kathleen performed her one-woman play The Tiffany Box to sold-out theatres in CA, AZ and NYC and expanded the play into a book called The Tiffany Box, a memoir which was a Award-Winning Finalist, USA BOOK AWARDS.
 Kathleen’s book Mother Advice To Take With You To College: Humor, Inspiration and Wisdom To Go was released in March of 2014.
-Kathleen’s abstract photographs of lilies were exhibited for the first time in April of 2014.
+Kathleen’s abstract photographs of lilies were exhibited for the first time in April of 2014 and her Facebook stick-figure doodles have over four thousand fans.
 Kathleen has a BA in Creative Writing from Stanford and a MA in Journalism from Stanford.
-She lives in the San Francisco Bay Area with her husband, their three children and their dog Lily.
+She lives in the San Francisco Bay Area with her husband, their three young-adult children and their dog Lily.

 Kathleen Buckstaff is an award-winning author, columnist, performance artist, cartoonist and photographer.
 Her columns have been published in The Huffington Post, the Los Angeles Times, The Arizona Republic, The Sun Literary Magazine and The San Francisco Chronicle.